5herlocked/vigilant-barnacle/README.md

 # vigilant-barnacle

-Meant for kubernetes workload builds
+Deployment Guide and YAMLs for setting up